andrewjamesmoore/andrew-projects-api/README.md

 # Projects API

-A GraphQL API built with Go, MongoDB, and deployed using Docker on an EC2 instance.
+A GraphQL API built with Go and MongoDB for my portfolio projects and notes.

 Access the production endpoint at: [https://api.andr3w.sh](https://api.andr3w.sh)

-Is this overkill?
-Yes, but in the process of learning some GraphQL I set up an API for my portfolio projects using Go.

 ---